-Project Canopy Assistance Grants are available to state, county, and municipal governments, educational institutions, and non-profit organizations for developing and implementing community forestry projects and programs in the Presumpscot River watershed.
-Project Canopy, a cooperative partnership between the Department of Conservation’s Maine Forest Service and the Viles Arboretum, is offering $25,000 to support planning and education projects in community forestry.
+Project Canopy Assistance Grants are available to state, county, and municipal governments, educational institutions, and non-profit organizations for developing and implementing community forestry projects and programs.
+Project Canopy, delivered to you by the Department of Agriculture, Conservation, and Forestry’s Maine Forest Service, anticipates that $75,000 will be available to support community forestry projects in the following categories:

-To be eligible to apply for 2011 Project Canopy Assistance grants, all applicants must attend a grant workshop prior to submitting an application or have received special grants seminar from Project Canopy (excluding previous workshop attendees).
+To be eligible to apply for 2018 Project Canopy Assistance grants, all applicants must attend a grant workshop prior to submitting an application (excluding previous workshop attendees).
 The grant workshop is web-based and is scheduled for March 13, 2018, and will cover topics including grant writing, project development, sustainable community forestry management, and grant administration.

-Grant applications will be due to the Maine Forest Service at 5:00 pm on Friday, January 28, 2011 .
+Grant applications will be due to the Maine forest Service at 5:00 pm on Friday, April 6, 2018.
 All grants require a 50% match from the grant recipient in cash or in-kind services.

 Project Canopy is funded by the USDA Forest Service Community Forestry Assistance Program.
 The USDA Forest Service Urban and Community Forestry Program was authorized by the Cooperative Forestry Assistance Act of 1978 (PL95-313) and revised by the 1990 Farm Bill (PL101-624) to promote natural resource management in populated areas and improve quality of life.